Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Final_Presentation.md

 I then performed further research on different mounting mechanisms as suggested at the interim presentation.
 It was decided that the requirements that the proposal *must* satisfy were:
 That it must carry the weight of the Miniature Smile.
-That it must be able to adjust to fit body size.​
-That it must not significantly increase weight of Smile​.
+That it must be able to adjust to fit various body sizes.​ That it must not significantly increase weight of Smile​.
 That it must not weigh more than the current backpack design for the larger Smile​.
 That it must be padded to provide comfortable fit for health worker​.